andreaskielkopf/maxi/maxi/readme.md

 - findutils (find)
 - ncurses (tput) or zsh (echoti)

 License
 -------
 The license is `GNU General Public License v3.0`

 ToDos:
 ------

- * is /etc/default/grub present
- * is /boot/grub/grub.cfg present
- * is grub.cfg newer than grub

  * is /boot/efi or /efi present
  * list all *.efi there (show date)
+ * list some configs in mkinitcpio
+ * list presets ?

 And i hope there are other wishes to extend the program, so that it is an aid to resolve boot-problems fast.